Guide: Contracts — The Art of Negotiation

 Market Negotiations

-When searching for personnel in the open market, you have a limited number of negotiation attempts.
-If your offers are too insulting, the agent may break off the dialogue, and you will have to wait until they are ready to discuss again.
+When searching for personnel in the open market, you have a limited number of negotiation attempts (max 3).
+If your offers are too insulting, the agent may break off the dialogue.

 💡 Tip: Use the services of your PR Manager and Commercial Director.
 A high team reputation and their business skills will help you save millions on contracts!